seamuskills/rpg-combat-durability/README.txt

 when naming yourself, you can name yourself many things that do stuff.
 I call these cheat codes!
-warning! achievement progress cannot be saved if you use cheats oh you want me to tell you what they are? found out yourself ;)
+warning! achievement progress cannot be saved if you use cheats oh you want me to tell you what they are? find out yourself ;)
 #most importantly have fun!